 Metallic paint is a great way to bring glamor into a space without huge expense.
 Give the wall behind your bedhead, dressing table or console a touch of glam by painting it in a metallic or glitter paint in a vibrant pink, turquoise or teal.

 10. Cozy up with suede paint

-In a dining room, living area or den, make it really cozy by painting walls in a suede paint in a tan, beige or leather shade.
+In a dining room, den, or as a paint finish for living rooms, go cozy by painting walls in a suede paint in a tan, beige or leather shade.
 The finish is convincingly suede-like and very inviting.